43 Iconic Historical Places In India To Explore In 2025

 Interesting Fact: It was the regal capital of the Hoysala Empire in the 12th century.

-38. Chittorgarh Fort, Rajasthan
+38. Chittorgarh Fort

 Chittorgarh Fort

 One of the largest forts and historical places of India, Chittorgarh, the capital of Mewar kingdom has a striking attraction known as the Chittorgarh Fort.
-This magnificent Fort stands tall and reflects the sheer beauty, and the glorious past of the Mewar rulers.
-The fort is spread across 700 acres of land and is always remembered for its glorious battles, especially during the Alauddin khilji and self-sacrificing Jauhar performed by Rani Padmini.
+This magnificent Fort stands tall and reflects the sheer beauty and the glorious past of the Mewar rulers.
+The fort is spread across 700 acres of land and is always remembered for its glorious battles, especially during the Alauddin khilji and the self-sacrificing Jauhar performed by Rani Padmini.

 Interesting Fact: It was the place where the famous self-sacrificing Jauhar was performed by Rani Padmini to thwart the conquest of the fort by Alauddin Khilji.

-39. Nalanda University, Bihar
+39. Nalanda University

 The ruins of Nalanda Mahavihara at the Nalanda University excavation site